 - 1. Discovery: Identifying the devices on the network that have Oracle software installed.
 (Discovery is not needed for devices that either: - Already have the FlexNet inventory agent locally installed on them - Are identified in a tnsnames.ora file used by an inventory beacon to directly gather software inventory for the Oracle database instances listed there.) - 2.
-Inventory: Collection of hardware and general software inventory, together with specific Oracle inventory. - 3.
-Compliance calculations: Calculation of the number of license entitlements consumed, and comparison with the number that have been purchased.
+Inventory: Collecting hardware and general software inventory, together with specific Oracle inventory - 3.
+Compliance calculations: Calculating of the number of license entitlements consumed, and comparison with the number of purchase licenses.

-Tip: Discovery and inventory collection work in the same way on physical and virtual machines.
+Tip: The Oracle discovery and inventory process is the same for both physical and virtual machines.